gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 >_"The contacts are usually normally open, closing when a magnetic field is present, or they may be normally closed and
 >open when a magnetic field is applied. "_<br>

-So I moved my wiring to the "incorrect" connection on the switch and it began to work - sorta.
+So I moved my wiring to the "incorrect" connection on the switch, and it began to work - sorta.
 I did get the expected behavior from the switch, but it was still intermittent.
 Sometimes when closing the mailbox door (and theoretically closing the circuit) nothing would happen.
 The Python script did not sense any change.
 That convinced me to try using a more powerful magnet to close the circuit (see pic below).
 I glued the new magnet to the mailbox door and saw clear